Sarah Goode: ‘Dateline’–Missing Mom Found Dead In Woods, Killed By Dante Taylor

 The death of Sarah Goode made headlines in June 2014 after she was found dead in Medford, New York, on Long Island.
 The 21-year-old mother vanished after a party.
 With news of her missing, family members passed out fliers and began searching for her.

-Her family, friends, and residents of the community searched all over for the missing mother.
+Along with her family, friends, and residents of the community searched all over for the missing mother.
 Sarah Goode’s car was eventually found abandoned, not far from her home.
 Inside of the vehicle, detectives found clumps of hair and blood.

 This is Sarah Patricia Goode she was murdered two years ago today her killer was convicted of her murder pic.twitter.com/MVpFZgASXQ